Simulating Classification Models for Ex-Ante Evaluation of Predict-Then-Optimize Methods: Results

-Figure \ref{fig:binary-makespan} shows two data points for each confusion matrix: a square marker representing the actual TPR and FPR, and a circle marker indicating the TPR and FPR obtained from simulations generated by Algorithm \ref{alg:bc}.
-Pairs of data points are connected with a line segment to clearly indicate which belong to the same confusion matrix.
-The length and direction of these line segments indicates how accurately Algorithm \ref{alg:bc} approximates a classifier's predictions.
-The color of the data points indicates the gap between the actual optimal objective value and the objective value obtained using the WSPT rule with predicted job types.
-The data points representing the confusion matrices of LR, RF and XGB are highlighted and labeled.

-The results in Figure \ref{fig:binary-makespan} show that in some cases, the difference between actual values and simulated values is relatively large.
-The largest difference in TPR was 0.06, while for FPR it was 0.07.
-There is no clear trend concerning the difference: for some confusion matrices the simulated values are higher than actual values, while for others they are lower.
+Figure \ref{fig:poc-approx-2} compares true TPR and FPR to the simulated TPR and FPR for $T=2$.
+The blue line indicates when the true value and the simulated value are identical.
+The red error bars correspond to one standard deviation above and below the mean of 100 repetitions.
+The largest observed difference in TPR is 0.036, while the mean difference is 0.001.
+For FPR, the largest difference is 0.04, and the mean difference 0.0111.
+There is no clear trend concerning the difference: in some cases the simulated values are higher than actual values, while for others they are lower.
 Similarly, there is no consistent pattern concerning whether the differences occur in TPR, FPR, or both.

-As expected, the gap to the actual optimal total weighted completion time decreases as TPR increases and FPR decreases.
-The smallest gap (0\%) is found when TPR is one and FPR is zero, which represents a classifier that always predicts the job type correctly, resulting in a total weighted completion time of 66971.
-Even for low TPR values, good approximations of the actual optimal objective value can be obtained as long as the FPR is also low.
-For example, schedules within 5\% of the actual optimal can be found so long as TPR $\geq 0.72$ and FPR $\leq 0.33$.

-Using XGB for job type prediction results in the smallest gap to the actual optimal cost (3.2\%), making it the most effective of the models evaluated.
-By contrast, LR performs the worst, with a gap of 11.4\%.
-The plot shows that the XGB$\veryshortarrow$WSPT approach still has room for improvement, particularly if XGB's TPR was improved.

-Table \ref{tab:bi-models} provides additional details concerning the simulated and actual performance of the three models.
-The actual and simulated TPR, FPR and objective value are reported for each model.
-For each simulated value, the mean and standard deviation over ten repeated runs is shown.
-The results exhibit a large degree of variance in the simulated performance, especially for FPR.
-However, despite the differences in actual and simulated TPR and FPR, the resulting objective values are relatively close.
+It is worth noting that the standard deviation is relatively large, indicating the importance of multiple repetitions when using Algorithm \ref{alg:bc}.